Pumpapa/minimalmagic/content/TRS/TermRewriting.md

 * identified and named an unbounded number of sets, which we called values, and identified an even bigger collection of unnamed sets
 * picked two disjoint collections which we called symbols and variables
 * sketched schemas to group sets in
     * pairs and tuples
     * relations and functions
-	* rules and rewrite systems
+    * terms, rules and rewrite systems
 * described the rewrite relation(s) on terms

 This is all good and proper, but how can we implement it for practical use.

 Before we do, we must make an operational choice.

-To paraphrase 'rewrite step': given a TRS and a term, `l → t`
+To paraphrase 'rewrite step': given a TRS and a term, `s → t`

 * if there is a rule `l → r`
 * and if there is a sub-term `p` of `s`